dustinpfister/blog_posts/_posts/js-javascript-break.md

 layout: post
 categories: js
 id: 386
-updated: 2021-11-22 08:57:22
+updated: 2021-11-22 09:02:59
-version: 1.27
+version: 1.28
 ---

 The [break statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break) in javaScript can be used to break out of a loop such as a [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while) or [for](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) loop.
 It can also be used in combination with labels to break a specific loop from within two or more nested loops when one finds oneself in such situations.
-The break keyword also comes into play when making use of switch statements as a means of [flow control](/2019/02/25/js-javascript-if/) as it is used after each instance of case in such statements.
+The break keyword also comes into play when making use of [switch statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) as a means of [flow control](/2019/02/25/js-javascript-if/) as it is used after each instance of case in such statements.

 There are other ways to break a loop as well, such as using the [return keyword](/2019/03/01/js-javascript-return/) within the body of a function for example.
 There is another keyword that is similar to that of break called the [continue keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/continue) that is worth mentioning also as that keyword can be used to skip a body of code and continue a loop without breaking out of it, but just skipping over any additional code that would run otherwise.

-The break keyword also comes into play when doing something with a [switch statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch), as the use of the keyword should be used after each case block in the body of a switch.
 So then in this post I will be focusing on the break statement, and some basic use case examples as to why it might come in handy now and then.
-In the process of doing so I might also touch base on a whole bunch of other little javaScript features that have to do with switch statements, and loops.
+In the process of doing so I might also touch base on a whole bunch of other little javaScript features that have to do with switch statements, loops, and other closely related topics to that of the break keyword.
+There are other ways of getting a similar result that do not involve the use of break so I might get around to covering some examples that outline that topic as well while I am at it.

 <!-- more -->